CelSeven/PersonalSite/README.md

 UPDATE: First JavaScript/JQuery element implemented!
   - Update button added to front page that toggles update details
-  - Show/Hide content function for Traditional/Digital/Motion buttons
+  - Show/Hide content function for Traditional/Digital/Motion buttons in Gallery

 The website is completely static at the moment.
 Currently, I am self-learning Javascript and JQuery to make my website dynamic.
 Stay tuned!